 Neonatal Intensive Care

-- Neonatal nurse practitioners specially trained and educated for NICU care
+- Neonatal nurse practitioners with special education and training for NICU care

 - Physical, respiratory, occupational and speech therapists